Tarvey/next-web/README.md

-# next-web but in gaouser's take
+# next-web
-This is just a repository for his next site rewrites, the latest version is always gonna be on next.urani.de
+This is just a repository for my next site rewrites, the latest version is always gonna be on next.urani.de